romero-c-raul/Contact-List-175/README.md

 - # 3.
 Edit group name
   - ## Requirements
     - Add an option on group page to edit page name

   - ## Implementation
-      - Add a link on the group page "Edit Group"
+    1. Add a link on the group page "Edit Group"
-      - Render a new page with a text box with label "please enter new group name"
+    2. Render a new page with a text box with label "please enter new group name"
-      - If name is valid, redirect to current group page
+    3. If name is valid, redirect to current group page
-      - If name is not valid, re-render page with message "Name is not valid"
+    4. If name is not valid, re-render page with message "Name is not valid"

+    ## Tests
+      - Test that checks if name changed

 - # 4.
 Delete group
 - # 5.
 Edit contact info